If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

 Run through your entire website while in Tablet view, including everything from product pages to blog posts, and shopping carts to About Us pages.

 And complete the same process in the Mobile View.
-We especially recommend testing out eCommerce functionality, since the last thing you want is a small checkout module or Add To Cart button.
+We especially recommend testing out ecommerce functionality, since the last thing you want is a small checkout module or Add To Cart button.

 It’s easy to view the mobile version of a website